Last Updated on December 31, 2022

 Puffy Lux

-The Puffy Lux is designed to give you a medium feel which enables you to sink into its memory foam layer and make the most of its pressure point relieving properties without compromising posture or sleep alignment.
+The Puffy Lux features a top layer of high-density memory foam that smooths out pressure points, providing comfort to your joints while remaining supportive.
+It’s designed to give you a medium feel that enables you to sink into its memory foam layer and take advantage of its pressure point relieving properties without compromising posture or sleep alignment.

 - Financing options available